 - BiSS-Transfer – Education Through Language and Writing

-- CIDER III – College for Interdisciplinary Educational Research
+- CIDER IV – College for Interdisciplinary Educational Research

 - Campus Schools Frankfurt